-The largest monument at Carrowmore, with a diameter of thirty-four, meters is known as Listoghil a site with a fascinating astronomical alignment.
-The original monument at Listoghil is the massive level platform or tertre which is about 50 meters in diameter and may date to as early as 4,100 BC.
-The platform has a fantastic view of the local horizon, and it seems that the platform had a long period of use as a place to make astronomical observations.
+The largest monument at Carrowmore, known as Listoghil, is a site with a fascinating astronomical potential.
+The original monument at Listoghil is the massive level platform or tertre which is about fifty meters in diameter and may date to as early as 4,100 BC, which is contemporary with the nearby causewayed enclosure at Magheraboy.
+This structure has a fantastic view of the local horizon, and it seems that the platform had a long period of use as a place to make astronomical observations.

 The Reconstruction of the Cairn

 During the excavations which took place between 1996 and 1998, a decision was taken to recreate the cairn around the chamber of Listoghil.
 To accomplish this, the 1830's field-walls were dismantled and removed and placed within the circle at Listoghil.
 It seems that no-one had a clear plan of how this was to be accomplished and the restoration project took a number of years.
 Eventually a passage thirteen meters in length and two meters wide was created using gabions—stone filled wire baskets—creating a modern entrance which follows the axis of the chamber.
 A large open space was left around the chamber, which was stabilized with a concrete base, leaving the monument free-standing.

 The reconstruction remains controversial.
 Because no sockets of orthostats or passage stones were discovered, there is no information about the original construction around the entrance to the monument.
 Three large boulders which were discovered outside the entrance to the chamber may be the remains of an original entry feature or possibly an earlier monument.
 I would suggest that Listoghil had a V or funnel-shaped entrance like that found at Cairn L in Loughcrew and Kercado in Brittany.